Deny severance payouts to rule-breaking ministers – Lib Dems

 Some who received payments last year returned to government within months, the party said.

-Ministers sacked from their jobs for rule-breaking would be denied severance pay under Liberal Democrat proposals.
+Ministers who leave Government after rule-breaking would be denied severance pay under Liberal Democrat proposals.

-The party is set to call for “taxpayer-funded handouts” to “disgraced” former members of government to be scrapped as it enters the third day of annual conference.
+The party is calling for “taxpayer-funded handouts” to “disgraced” former members of government to be scrapped as it enters the third day of annual conference.

 Some £530,000 was received in ministerial severance during the last year of political upheaval, according to party analysis of Treasury data.